 Iyad Shihadel (Class of 2008) received an MA in Modern History at the London School of Economics.
 He is currently working for Senator Dianne Feinstein as her Constituent Services Representative.

-Charlie Spencer (Class of 2009) received an MA at the University of Chicago in 2010.
-After which he spent two years as a Peace Corp volunteer teaching English in eastern Ukraine.
-He is now a second lieutenant in the Air National Guard and studying at the flight school for the Air Force in Pensacola, Florida.
+Charlie Spencer (Class of 2009) earned an MA at the University of Chicago in 2010.
+He then spent two years as a Peace Corps volunteer teaching English in eastern Ukraine.
+After serving as a second lieutenant in the Air National Guard and studying at the flight school for the Air Force in Pensacola, Florida, he is currently serving in the Air Force as a Combat Systems Officer based out of Harrisburg, PA.

 Eric Stocking (Class of 2015) received the Department of History’s Stover Scholarship and won 3rd place at the Purdue Undergraduate Research poster fair in the spring of 2015.
 Over the summer, he interned with the City of Chicago’s Department of Law Federal Civil Rights Litigation Division.
 He is applying to law schools in the fall and plans to pursue a career in constitutional law.